-- Betters the child's previous rate of progress - Closes the attainment gap between a child and their peers - Prevents the attainment gap from widening - Demonstrates an improvement in self-help, personal or independence skills - Demonstrates an improvement in the child's social, emotional and mental wellbeing
+- Betters the child's previous rate of progress - Closes the attainment gap between a child and their peers - Prevents the attainment gap from widening - Demonstrates an improvement in self-help, personal or independence skills - Demonstrates an improvement in the child's social, emotional and mental well-being

-SEND Support Plans are reviewed termly and targets set as appropriate.
+Individual Provision Maps are reviewed termly and targets set as appropriate.

-Attainment is recorded using the developmental statements of the Early Years Foundation Stage (EYFS) Framework, age related expectations on Insight and GL Standardised Age Scores (Years 1-6).
-Where children are not yet working within the National Curriculum levels, the Engagement Model statements are used to track progress.
-Assessment and tracking of pupils' personal, social and emotional development is also recorded as appropriate.
+Attainment is recorded using the developmental statements of the EYFS Development Matters Curriculum (EYFS), age related expectations on Target Tracker and GL Standardised Age Scores

+(Years 1-6).
+Children's attainment is also assessed through GL Assessments.
+Where children are not yet working within the National Curriculum levels, P scales and Pre-Key Stage standards are used to track progress.
+Where appropriate, P scales are used to record and track the progress of pupils' personal, social and emotional development.